AdobeDocs/target.pt-BR/help/c-activities/t-automated-personalization/ap-preview-experiences.md

    É possível excluir uma experiência que mostra variações conflitantes ou que não esteja esteticamente equilibrada.

-   Para excluir uma experiência, passe o mouse sobre a experiência e clique no **[!UICONTROL ícone Excluir]** .
+   To exclude an experience, hover over the experience and click the **[!UICONTROL Exclude]** icon.

-   Para excluir várias experiências, selecione as caixas de seleção das experiências desejadas e clique no **[!UICONTROL ícone Excluir]** na parte superior direita da lista.
+   To exclude multiple experiences, select the checkboxes for the desired experiences, then click the **[!UICONTROL Exclude]** icon at the top right of the list.

    Por padrão, todas as experiências são incluídas na atividade de Personalização automatizada.
-Para incluir uma experiência que foi excluída, passe o mouse sobre a experiência e clique no **[!UICONTROL ícone Incluir]** .
+To include an experience that has been excluded, hover over the experience and click the  **[!UICONTROL Include]** icon.

-   Para incluir várias experiências que foram excluídas, selecione as caixas de seleção das experiências desejadas e clique no ícone **[!UICONTROL Incluir]** na parte superior direita da lista.
+   To include multiple experiences that have been excluded, select the checkboxes for the desired experiences, then click the **[!UICONTROL Include]** icon at the top right of the list.

-1. Clique **[!UICONTROL em Compor]** para retornar ao Visual Experience Composer para fazer alterações, ou clique **[!UICONTROL em Avançar]** para ir para a etapa [!UICONTROL de direcionamento] .
+1. Click **[!UICONTROL Compose]** to return to the Visual Experience Composer so you can make changes, or click **[!UICONTROL Next]** to go to the [!UICONTROL Targeting] step.